AISViz/AISdb/docs/source/intro.rst

 A specific region can be queried for AIS data using :class:`aisdb.gis.Domain` or one of its subclasses to define a collection of ``shapely`` polygon features.
-For this example, the domain contains a single bounding box polygon derived from a coordinate pair and radial distance.
+For this example, the domain contains a single bounding box polygon derived from a longitude/latitude coordinate pair and radial distance specified in meters.
+If multiple features are included in the domain object, the domain boundaries will encompass the convex hull of all features contained within.

 .. code-block:: python